The Best Space Heaters of 2020

 Best Bang for the Buck

-If you like tower-style space heaters, but you don't want a model that's going to break the bank we recommend the Lasko 5775.
-The second this model is switched on the area surrounding the device becomes noticeably warmer, and the oscillation setting does a fairly good job of distributing air evenly.
+If you like the tower-style but you don't want a model that's going to break the bank then we recommend the Lasko 5775.
+This device warms the surrounding area almost instantly, and the oscillation setting does a fairly good job of distributing air evenly.
 The Lasko 5775 has an easy to use temperature controller and has a 7-hour timer.

 The Lasko 5775 does have a few shortcomings.
-We were a bit disappointed with the lack of a remote, as this is a feature that much of the competition offers.
-This model scored decently during our timed temperature change trials, although we had to be very close to this model to really feel the heat.
+It doesn't come with a remote, which is typically a common inclusion with these units.
+This model scored decently during our timed temperature change trials, but we had to be very close to it to really feel the heat.